 Early College Programs

-The Jumpstart program allows high school students who are ready for college coursework the opportunity to take standard OCC college classes during the semester at any OCC location.
+The Early College at OCC program allows high school students who are ready for college coursework the opportunity to take standard OCC college classes during the semester at any OCC location.
 High school students in all grade levels who wish to enroll as a college student may do so with the permission of their High School Counselor or Principal.

-The Embedded program offers high school students the opportunity to earn credits during their regular high school day.
+The Early College at the High School program offers high school students the opportunity to earn credits during their regular high school day.
 These courses are set up through articulation agreements between OCC and individual school districts.
-Each Embedded course meets the standards and curricular requirements of a college class taught at OCC and are taught by high school teachers possessing academic credentials that meet college adjunct requirements.
+Each course meets the standards and curricular requirements of a college class taught at OCC and are taught by high school teachers possessing academic credentials that meet college adjunct requirements.

-Each participating district offers a different number of Embedded classes each year based on teacher eligibility and course content.
-Interested students can check the List of Partner Districts and Contacts or contact their school to find out if they are a partner, what classes are offered, and how to register.
+Each participating district offers a different number of classes each year based on teacher eligibility and course content.
+Interested students can contact their school to find out if they are a partner, what classes are offered, and how to register.

 This program is for exceptional students, who are in the top 10% of their class AND who have SAT scores which are at least 500 in Math and 450 in Evidenced Based Reading and Writing.
 Students who apply to the EAP program are considered for full-time acceptance at OCC in lieu of their senior year in high school.
 This is a selective program where students must have permission from their High School Counselor and Principal and interview with the Executive Director of Academic Success for acceptance.